daler/dotfiles/docs/vim.rst

    * - :kbd:`,b`
      - tab-complete buffer name (or number), then hit enter

-The bufferline is configured to show the basename of the file and the buffer number.

-Using Telescope and some of the other new plugins will open hidden buffers that increment the buffer number.
-This means that sometimes, opening a new buffer will give an unexpectedly high buffer number (instead of buffer 1 and buffer 2, you might get buffer 1 and buffer 19, for example).
-I'm currently keeping the buffer numbers because they are sometimes easier to use with :kbd:`<leader>b` than filenames.

-The display of the bufferline is configured in :file:`lua/plugins/vim-airline.lua`.
+The display of the bufferline is configured in :file:`lua/plugins.lua`, as part of the vim-airline plugin.

 Format options explanation
 --------------------------